nihongo-to-eigo/botty/README.md

  node start.js
  ```

- If using VSCode, just open the project root and press F5

 You can just create an empty feathers.json file in the root of the project and it will be populated automatically.

 Here is an example `config.json` file as well: